Chocolate Christmas Pudding Cookies. And think about the chocolate deliciousness that are these festive, fun and perfect to share.

 100g/4oz White Chocolate

-Sprinkles for the top of the cookies, I’ve used holly leaves and berries.
+Sprinkles for the top of the cookies, I’ve used holly leaves and berries which I found on Amazon.
+Alternatively, you can also make the decorations from coloured fondant icing.

 Wipe your work surface with a clean, damp, cloth.
 Lay a good length of cling film onto the damp surface – the water ‘sticks’ the cling film in place so that it stays flat and doesn’t move.